The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Results

+However, we found that models with $n_0$ of this order underestimate the ALMA and WMAP measurements for $\eta_B = 0.3$.
+In particular, the continuum flux at 290\,GHz measured by Maccagni et al. (2018) is underestimated by $\gtrsim 30$\% (see Model A1 in Appendix; Figure~\ref{fig:sed_appendix} and Table~\ref{tab:sed_appendix}).
+A density an order of magnitude higher, $n_0 = 20$\,cm$^{-2}$, is required to fully account for the observed radio-to-submillimeter band in the broadband SED model of \pks\ (Model 1, Figure~\ref{fig:sed}).
+This value of $n_0$ implies that the X-ray $N_H$ measured by Beuchert et al. (2018) is distributed uniformly within the central 50-100\,pc.

+Alternatively, we found that for $n_0 = 3$\,cm$^{-3}$ a good match of the model with the data can be obtained by setting $\eta_B = 1$ (Model 2, Figure~\ref{fig:sed}), which brings the physical conditions closer to equipartition than the case with $\eta_B = 0.3$.
+In the equipartition case, $\eta_B = 3$, the soft $\gamma$-ray band becomes underestimated by the model, unless the density is set to $n_0 \lesssim 1$\,cm$^{-3}$ (Model A2 in the Appendix).

-The $\gamma$-ray spectrum (both the photon index and normalization) of \pks\ can be accounted for satisfactorily by a model with $s_1 = 1.9$, $s_2 = 3.2$, $\gamma_{\rm b} = 3$\,${\rm m_p/m_e}$, and jet kinetic power $L_j = 2.2 \times 10^{42}$\,erg\,s$^{-1}$ (with the remaining model parameters fixed at the values derived from observations or assumed as described in Section~\ref{sec:model}).
-For these parameters, the model provided a good match also with observations in the radio and submillimeter bands.
-However, it returned an X-ray photon index that was much harder than the observed one, and it underestimated the observed soft X-ray emission.
-Given that \pks\ contains a LINER type AGN, it is possible that low luminosity nuclear emission contributes to the X-ray emission of the source.
-We modeled this with a cutoff power law function with $\Gamma = 2.0$, $E_{\rm cutoff} = 100$\,keV, and 2-10\,keV luminosity of $6.6 \times 10^{40}$\,erg\,s$^{-1}$.
+The $\gamma$-ray spectrum (both the photon index and normalization) of \pks\ can be accounted for satisfactorily by Models 1 and 2 with $s_1 \sim 1.9$, $s_2 = 3.2$, $\gamma_{\rm b} = 3$\,${\rm m_p/m_e}$, and jet kinetic power $L_j = (1.7 - 2.2) \times 10^{42}$\,erg\,s$^{-1}$ (Table~\ref{tab:sed}), and the remaining model parameters fixed at the values derived from observations or assumed as described in Section~\ref{sec:model}.
+However, these models returned an X-ray photon index that was significantly harder than the observed one, and underestimated the observed X-ray emission.
+Given that \pks\ contains a LINER type AGN, it is possible that a low luminosity nuclear emission contributes to the X-ray emission of the source.
+We modeled this with a cutoff power law function with $\Gamma = 2.0$, $E_{\rm cutoff} = 100$\,keV, and 2-10\,keV luminosity of $(6.6 - 8.6) \times 10^{40}$\,erg\,s$^{-1}$.
 We found that a sum of such a power-law component and IC scattering of the infrared photons in the radio lobes is able to fully explain the observed X-ray emission of \pks.